The Challenge of Vanishing/Exploding Gradients in Deep Neural Networks

 Using Non-saturating Activation Functions

-In an earlier section, while studying the nature of sigmoid activation function, we observed that its nature of saturating for larger inputs (negative or positive) came out to be a major reason behind the vanishing of gradients thus making it non-recommendable to use in the hidden layers of the network.
+In an earlier section, while studying the nature of sigmoid activation function, we observed that its nature of saturating for larger inputs (negative or positive) came out to be a major reason behind the vanishing and exploding gradients thus making it non-recommendable to use in the hidden layers of the network.

 So to tackle the issue regarding the saturation of activation functions like sigmoid and tanh, we must use some other non-saturating functions like ReLu and its alternatives.